xregistry/spec/core/spec.md

 ```

 Where:
-- If the request body contains an array of Version IDs, then only those
+- If the request body contains an array of zero or more Version IDs, then those
-  Versions listed MUST be deleted.
-Note that an empty array results in nothing
+  (and only those) listed MUST be deleted.
+Note that an empty array results in
-  being deleted
+  nothing being deleted
 - If the request body is empty (no array), then all Versions of the specified
   Resource MUST be deleted
 - If an `epoch` value is specified for a Version then the server MUST check